All Episodes

 The John Conyers tapes coming up.

-Now you see where the families of the lacrosse players at Duke University have brought in Uncle Bob.
+You see, where the families of the lacrosse players at Duke University have brought in Uncle Bob.

-By the way, on this program, we don't say harassment, as the uh journalistic style book now requires.
+By the way, on this program, we don't say harassment, as the journalistic style book now requires.

 We say harassment because that's the way the word was originally intended to be pronounced.